mihael-dev/BoolFilter/README.md

 </br></br>

 **Known Limitation**
-- Limited user support for enterint the boolean query.
+- Limited user support for entering the boolean query.
 Currently a plain input field is available.